Hisham Zreiq: Early life

-Zreiq was born in Nazareth, the son of Lydia Zreiq (née Dubayah), an elementary school teacher, and Salem Zreiq, a history high school teacher; both were Palestinian Eastern Orthodox Christians.
-He has two sisters and two brothers.
-Zreiq is married and has one son.
+Zreiq was born and raised in Nazareth, the son of Lydia Zreiq (née Dubayah), an elementary school teacher, and Salem Zreiq, a history high school teacher; both were Palestinian Eastern Orthodox Christians.

 Zreiq studied computer science and mathematics, and works as a software architect.
 In March 2001 he moved to Germany, where he lives and works.

 Film career

-In 2006 Hisham Zreiq started producing/directing films starting with the documentary ‘The Sons of Eilaboun’, that won Al-Awda Award in Palestine, followed by the short fiction film ‘Just another day’ (2009), a film that deals with the Arabs in the western world after September 11 attacks.
-In 2010/2011 he produced the short fiction ‘Before you is the Sea’, a film about the Middle East peace process in a form of a love story between a Jewish woman and a Palestinian man.
+In 2006 Hisham Zreiq started producing/directing films starting with the documentary 'The Sons of Eilaboun', that won Al-Awda Award in Palestine, followed by the short fiction film 'Just another day' (2009), a film that deals with the Arabs in the western world after September 11 attacks.
+In 2010/2011 he produced the short fiction 'Before you is the Sea', a film about the Middle East peace process in a form of a love story between a Jewish woman and a Palestinian man.
 In 2021 Zreiq finished a short animated film ‘Don't Cry’ that was selected for the Al Ard Film Festival the 18th-edition.